HikariObfuscator/Hanabi/README.md

 - ACDOBF EnableAntiClassDump
 - CFFOBF EnableFlattening

+# Known Issues
+- LLVM 6.0.1 (which Apple's Clang and this project is currently based on) has bugs related to ``indirectbr`` CodeGeneration, you might get a crash if you enable ``INDIBRAN``.
+Another more robust solution would be hook those parts and pipe the CodeGeneration pipeline back to LLVM7.0 but I couldn't be less bothered for that

 # Credits

 - Thanks to @AloneMonkey for compiling substitute and ship it with his amazing project [MonkeyDev](https://github.com/AloneMonkey/MonkeyDev/blob/master/MFrameworks/libsubstitute.dylib)